sauravxcode/responsive-services-section/README.md

 # Responsive Service Section

 ## Description
-This project is a responsive service section designed using HTML, CSS.
+This project is a responsive service section designed using HTML and CSS.
 It showcases various services along with their descriptions.

 ## Features
 - Responsive Design: Ensures optimal viewing experience across different devices.